 In addition, the purchaser may have their seller's permit revoked and may be required to pay one or both of the following:

-- A penalty of 10 percent of the tax or $500, whichever is greater, for each purchase made for personal gain or to evade payment of tax.
+- A penalty of 10 percent of the tax or $500, whichever is greater, for each purchase made for personal gain or to evade payment of tax, or

 - A 25 percent penalty for fraud or intent to evade the tax.

-A violation may be considered a misdemeanor under Sales and Use Tax Law section 7153 if a resale certificate is provided with the intent to evade reporting or paying tax to the seller.
-Intent is shown if the purchaser knew at the time of purchase the item would be used rather than resold.
-Each offense is punishable by a fine of not less than $1,000 and not more than $5,000, imprisonment not exceeding one year, or both the fine and imprisonment.
+Purchasers may be found guilty of a misdemeanor under Revenue and Taxation Code section 7153, if they give a completed resale certificate to the seller with the intent to evade reporting or paying tax to the seller.
+Intent is shown if the purchaser knew at the time of purchase, the item would be used rather than resold.
+Each offense is punishable by a fine of not less than $1,000 and not more than $5,000, imprisonment not exceeding one year, or both fine and imprisonment.